Wendalf/interview-prep/technical-concepts-prep.md

 ### What is a class method?

+[FIX THIS UP, EXAMPLES REFERENCE RUBY, MAKE MORE GENERIC]

 * Class method can be used with just the class name, it belongs to the class as a whole.
 It is a property for the whole class, so its called as ClassName.methodName().
 Class methods can access class variables and class methods directly.
 * You should use Class Methods when the functionality you are writing does not belong to an instance of that class.
     * [Wikipedia](https://en.wikipedia.org/wiki/Method_(computer_programming)#Class_methods)